-Terpenes are volatile compounds that give plants like cannabis, lemon, roses, tea-tree etc their characteristic aroma.
-The therapeutic benefits of cannabis plant depend not just on its cannabinoid profile but also on its terpene content that has muscle-relaxing, sedative, anti-nausea properties etc.
+Terpenes are volatile compounds that give plants like cannabis, lemon, roses, tea-tree, etc their characteristic aroma.
+The therapeutic benefits of the cannabis plant depend not just on its cannabinoid profile but also on its terpene content that has muscle-relaxing, sedative, anti-nausea properties, etc.

-Terpenes play a significant role in increasing the absorption rate of CBD, and full spectrum CBD products that includes all beneficial terpenes in hemp plant makes the best use of hemp terpenes.
-The companies that make full spectrum products will get their products lab tested for terpene content.
+Terpenes play a significant role in increasing the absorption rate of CBD, and full-spectrum CBD products that include all beneficial terpenes in the hemp plant make the best use of hemp terpenes.
+The companies that make full-spectrum products will get their products lab tested for terpene content.

-Being a hyperaccumulator, hemp plant absorbs contents in the soil that might include harmful compounds like heavy metals that can cause destruction of cell structures in the body.
-Third party labs test for the presence of heavy metals like Mercury, Lead, Cadmium, Arsenic etc.
+Being a hyperaccumulator, the hemp plant absorbs contents in the soil that might include harmful compounds like heavy metals that can cause the destruction of cell structures in the body.
+Third-party labs test for the presence of heavy metals like Mercury, Lead, Cadmium, Arsenic, etc.

-Third party labs test for the presence of biological contaminants too that include parasites, bacteria, molds, fungi etc. If the hemp containing biological contaminants undergoes the extraction process, the final CBD product too will be contaminated.
+Third-party labs test for the presence of biological contaminants too that include parasites, bacteria, molds, fungi, etc. If the hemp-containing biological contaminants undergo the extraction process, the final CBD product too will be contaminated.